RavenousLegs

 Indian Cultural Heritage in Madhya Pradesh - Udayagiri Caves

-I advanced to 10th century (950-1050 CE) as I explored the site of Khajuraho group of temples important to Shiva - one who destroys and recycles life, controlling the cosmic dance of time, evolution and dissolution.
-The temples are masterpieces of ancient Indian art, richly decorated with carved statues, depicting the goals of life as per Hinduism - dharma (duty), kama (desire), artha (purpose) and moksha (liberation).
-The temples remained abandoned for centuries under Islamic rule, yet remained protected from being vandalised due to its remoteness.
-However, the temples were secretly used by yogis on a regular basis and by Hindu pilgrims on occasion of Shivratri.
+I advanced to the 10th century (950-1050 CE) as I explored the site of the Khajuraho group of temples, which hold immense significance in Hinduism.
+Shiva, the deity who destroys and recycles life, controls the cosmic dance of time, evolution, and dissolution.
+These temples are masterpieces of ancient Indian art, adorned with intricate carvings that depict the objectives of life as per Hinduism: dharma (duty), kama (desire), artha (purpose), and moksha (liberation).
+Despite being abandoned for centuries under Islamic rule, the temples remained protected from vandalism due to their remote location.
+However, they were secretly utilized by yogis on a regular basis and by Hindu pilgrims during the occasion of Shivratri.

 Indian Cultural Heritage in Madhya Pradesh - Khajuraho Temples - UNESCO World Heritage Site